tyleryouk/00os-origin/00reaper/00OS-commands/README.md

   - Includes a chronological log of all changes to 00OS
   - Should be checked first to determine cycle status

-- **active-request.md**: Primarily updated during steps 1-3, then remains relatively static
+- **active-request.md**: A pure requirements document, updated ONLY during step 1
-  - Only updated later for clarifications or scope adjustments
+  - Contains just the request title and detailed requirements list
-  - Serves as a stable reference for requirements
+  - Remains as a static reference document throughout steps 2-6
-  - Not used for tracking implementation progress
+  - No status tracking or cycle metadata
+  - Only updated if fundamental requirements change
+  - Focused exclusively on WHAT needs to be done

 - **implementation-plan.md**: Created during step 3, then remains relatively static
   - Only updated if the implementation strategy changes significantly
   - Serves as a stable blueprint for implementation
+  - Details HOW the requirements will be implemented
   - Not used for tracking implementation status

 **Important**: Always check cycle-status.md first to determine the current stage of the cycle and what needs to be done next.
+The cycle-status.md file serves as the source of truth for WHERE you are in the process.

 ## Directory Structure Supporting the Cycle